 While you’re washing dishes or folding laundry, listen to an uplifting podcast or inspirational audiobook — it may help give you that mood-boost you need as you tackle all of your to-dos.

-#12 Add Cacao Nibs to Your Smoothie or Oatmeal
+#12 Add Cacao Nibs to Your Smoothie Bowl or Oatmeal

 Some studies have suggested that the flavonoids found in cocoa contain mood-supporting properties, so go ahead and add a sprinkle to your breakfast.